jazgonzalez/text-simplification-project/README.md

 * **T5 Models**: Implementation and training of T5-base and T5-small models.
 * **BART Models**: Large-scale simplification using BART-large architectures.
 * **Evaluation**: Scripts for measuring performance using datasets from HuggingFace.
-* **Documentation**: Includes the final project report and presentation slides in PDF format.

 ## Tech Stack